luigiselmi/iot/docs/Docker_Swarm.md

     $ docker swarm <join-token> worker

-(Then swarm will show a command, run this command on worker node)
+The swarm will show a command, run this command on worker node.

 When deploying a new container on a swarm node remember to check whether its image is available on that node.
-If not you have first to pull it, if the image is available from a docker repository, or build it from its docker file.
+If not, you have first to pull it, if the image is available from a docker repository, or build it from its docker file.